 Gradient of the objective becomes:

 where

-$w_{i, t} (\theta)$ reaches it's maximum equal to $1$ at $r_{i, t} (\theta) = 1$, which corresponds to the on-policy behavior.
+$w_{i, t} (\theta)$ reaches its maximum equal to $1$ at $r_{i, t} (\theta) = 1$, which corresponds to the on-policy behavior.
 As the importance ratio deviates from $1$, the gradient starts decreasing exponentially towards $0$.
 This allows more stable training without limiting model exploration.